 Still have some questions about kama weapons?
 Read below for a few answers!

 Absolutely, with the caveat that the wielder is skilled.
-The kama is hard to manage and self-injury is a very real possibility.
-However, when used correctly, the kama is a formidable weapon capable of defending against much larger weapons such as the samurai sword.
+The kamas are hard to manage and self-injury is a very real possibility.
+However, when used correctly, the kamas are a formidable weapons capable of defending against much larger weapons such as the samurai sword.

 Is the kama a scythe?

 Technically no, the kama is a sickle.
 Though their purpose as farm tools is similar, a scythe has a longer handle and a longer blade.
 However, kama is the Japanese word for scythe, so it can be confusing.

 Some of them can be.
 Advanced practitioners may choose to work with sharpened kama.
 However, many kama are sold unsharpened for safety.